Skip to main content

 Where can I find terminal transactions?

 Terminal transactions (terminalTxn) will only show up under the associated terminal (Merchants > Terminals > Terminal Name > Transactions).
-The next day when the transaction is imported into Payrix, the txn record will be created and linked to the terminalTxn.
+The next day when the transaction is imported into Payrix Pro, the txn record will be created and linked to the terminalTxn.
 The transaction record will then be included in the payment history tab.

 Why would a Merchant Account be denied?